- Alzheimer’s & Other Dementias

 What causes Alzheimer’s?

 We do not yet fully understand what causes Alzheimer’s disease, but it is clear that it develops as the result of a complex series of events that take place in the brain over a long period of time.
 It is likely that the causes include genetic, environmental, and lifestyle factors.

-One of the great mysteries of AD is why it largely strikes older adults.
+One of the great mysteries of Alzheimer’s disease is why it largely strikes older adults.
 Research on how the brain changes normally with age is shedding light on this question.
 For example, scientists are learning how age-related changes in the brain may harm neurons and contribute to AD damage.
 These age-related changes include inflammation and the production of unstable molecules called free radicals.

 Essentially, ever person with Alzheimer’s disease has accumulations of plaques and tangles in the brain.
 Scientists are conducting studies to learn more about plaques, tangles, and other features of Alzheimer’s disease.
 New technology has made it possible for researchers to visualize plaques and tangles by imaging the brains of living individuals.
 Findings from these studies may help researchers and clinicians better understand the causes of AD.

 In a very few families, individuals develop AD in their 30s, 40s, and 50s.
 These individuals have a mutation, or permanent change, in one of three genes that they inherited from a parent.
 These mutations are autosomal dominant, meaning that inheriting the gene causes the disease.
 Thus, the children of individuals with autosomal dominant Alzheimer’s disease (ADAD) are at 50% risk to inherit the mutation.
 Only people who had a parent with ADAD are at risk to get this genetic form of the disease.
 ADAD accounts for only 1-2% of all cases.